kmsanjana/DATA_TRENDS_ON_AMERICA-S_RECENT_ACCIDENT_STATS/README.md

 ## 📊 **SMART Research Questions**
 The backbone of our study lies in answering the following SMART questions:

-1. **How do temporal factors (time of day, day of the week) influence the frequency and severity of fatal accidents?**
+1. **How do temporal factors (time of day and day of the week) influence the frequency and severity of fatal accidents?**
 2. **What is the relationship between weather and lighting conditions and the occurrence of fatal accidents?**
 3. **How do road conditions (urban vs. rural, road type, and traffic controls) impact the severity of crashes?**
 4. **Are there discernible trends in fatal accidents over time?
 Has there been an increase or decrease in fatalities in certain regions?**